akbartus/A-Frame-Component-Simplify-Modifier/README.md

 Please not that meshes without textures are only supported.
 When doing simplification if mesh is not visible, try to decrease the count value.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
+The 3d model (gltf file) was taken from <a href="https://github.com/mrdoob/three.js/tree/dev/examples/models/gltf/LeePerrySmith">Three.js repository</a>.

 ### **Demo**
 See demo of the component here: [Demo](https://simplify-modifier.glitch.me/)